gitlabform/gitlabform/CONTRIBUTING.md

 ##### Running integration tests using your own GitLab instance

-**Note**: although GitLabForm integration tests operate own their own groups, projects and users, it should be safe to run them against your own GitLab instance, but we DO NOT take any format responsibility for it.
+**Note**: although GitLabForm integration tests operate own their own groups, projects and users, it should be safe to run them against your own GitLab instance, but we DO NOT take any form of responsibility for it.
 Please review the code to ensure what it does and run it at your own risk!

 1. Get an admin user API token and put it into `GITLAB_TOKEN` env variable.
 Do the same with your GitLab instance URL